 Lung Fu Shan Country Park was designated in 1998.
 It is the smallest country park in Hong Kong covering 47 hectares.
 Situated north of High West and south of Kotewall Road, its borders lie on Hatton Road in the east and Harlech Road in the south, while the west and north boundaries are marked by drains laid by the Water Supplies Department.

-Lung Fu Shan is not only a favorite destination for morning walkers, it is also a place to show the integration of natural ecology and human heritage.
-Tourists are attracted by its beautiful scenery and the chance to learn more Hong Kong’s recent history.
+Lung Fu Shan is not only a favourite destination for morning walkers, it is also a place to show the integration of natural ecology and human heritage.
+Tourists are attracted by its beautiful scenery and the chance to learn more Hong Kong's recent history.
 The Pinewood Battery Heritage Trail is set in Lung Fu Shan Country Park.
 The trail is about 0.4km long and starts at the entrance of the Picnic Area Site No.1 on Hatton Road.
 Along the trail, you will see the relics of the Pinewood Battery.
 Interpretation panels on site also introduce the history of the Battery.

 As part of a biodiversity programme, the Agriculture, Fisheries and Conservation Department has carried out ongoing afforestation work with native trees in Lung Fu Shan over decades.
 Native trees found in Lung Fu Shan include Hong Kong Gordonia (Polyspora axillaris), Chekiang Machilus (Machilus chekiangensis) , Ivy Tree (Schefflera heptaphylla), etc.